 As a result, the NHS was able to transition from a push approach to a demand-driven pull approach for a network that includes around the clock demand, blood components of all kinds, and hundreds of hospitals.
 The system employs electronic signals that communicate real-time demand from hospitals, which is then translated into a pull signal back through distribution, manufacturing, collection and supply, in a comprehensive and scalable “vein-to vein” system.
 Because the system is highly automated, it has relieved hospitals of the time-consuming effort to order, manage and replenish blood supplies.

 Third, McKinsey found that “deriving real business gains from IoT efforts requires changes to a business process—the hard job of modifying the way a company does things.”

 We saw this in both the Costa and NHS implementations, but at Costa it was more dramatic, where the role of the “brand guardian” was redefined.
 Because there was no system in place to consolidate and analyze data, they initially relied on manual spreadsheet-based estimates based on current stock holding and average cup sales.
 Now the unmanned coffee stations transmit POS data every 15 minutes to help forecast demand, optimize inventory, and generate replenishment proposals for distribution and procurement; SCP software calculates the refill order requirements nightly for frequent, low-volume deliveries.

 For those exploring IoT, we would suggest looking for areas of your supply chain where acquiring data could dramatically improve operations.
 In many cases, the data is available, but the tools are needed to acquire and leverage it.
 Those tools are increasingly available and the habits needed to achieve success are more broadly understood.

-Click below to see a 4 minute video on the NHS’s IoT-based supply chain planning.
+Click below to get the full story behind the NHS’s IoT-based supply chain planning.